Search in Text of Images or Office Files

 By default, OCR is only applied to PDF files.
-This Tutorial will expand on adding other file types besides PDF.
+This tutorial will expand on adding other file types besides PDF.

-1. navigate to Base Configuration, into the File Worker
+1. Navigate to Base Configuration, into the File Worker

 2. Uncheck "Use Default Settings"